mdbartos/pysheds/docs/dem-conditioning.md

 ### Filling pits

-Pits can be filled using the `grid.fill_depressions` method:
+Pits can be filled using the `grid.fill_pits` method:

 ```python
 # Fill pits